 Day 3 – Ala-Archa Gorge

-We visit the Ala-Archa Alpine National Park south of Bishkek to enjoy a picnic lunch and short, optional walk.
-Dinner once more at the hotel and enjoy an “Elechek Show” of traditional Kyrgyz women’s head dresses and costumes.
+We visit the Ala-Archa Alpine National Park south of Bishkek for a picnic lunch and short optional walk.
+Dinner once more at the hotel where we also enjoy an “Elechek Show” of traditional Kyrgyz women’s head dresses and costumes.

 Day 4 – By Train to Lake Issyk-Kul

 By train from Bishkek to Balykchy, a five hour journey through mountain and “canyon” scenery.
 Balykchy is at the western end of the large Lake Issyk-Kul, the northern shore of which is a favourite summer resort area for Bishkek’s city dwellers.
-Cholpon-Ata is one such resort and we overnight here.
+Cholpon-Ata is one such resort and we have an overnight here.

 Day 5 – Kyrchyn Gorge & Karakol

-Karakol is the main town at the eastern end of the lake but we take a side trip en route to visit the remote Kyrchyn Gorge, the ancient meeting place of the Kyrgyz tribes and now the home of the World Nomad Games.
+Karakol is the main town at the eastern end of the lake but we take a side trip en route to visit the remote Kyrchyn Gorge, the ancient meeting place of the Kyrgyz tribes and the traditional home of the World Nomad Games.
 In Karakol we see the Chinese influence in the pagoda shaped mosque and the magnificent wooden Russian Orthodox Cathedral.
 We are now just 93 miles from the Chinese border.